slashkhamim/mcp/docs/03-Tutorials/06-client-server/README.md

 - **"Help me plan..."** - Uses prompts for planning
 - **"What tasks are due today?"** - Smart filtering
 - **"Break down this task..."** - Task decomposition

-## Features Demonstrated

-### 🎯 **Natural Language Processing**
-The client interprets natural language commands and maps them to appropriate MCP tool calls.

-### 🔄 **Real-time Updates**
-Changes made through tools are immediately reflected in resources and the client interface.

-### 💾 **Data Persistence**
-All tasks and data are stored in SQLite database with proper schema management.

-### 🧠 **Smart Prompts**
-AI-powered prompts help with task planning, breakdown, and productivity optimization.

-### ⚡ **Interactive Experience**
-The client feels like chatting with an assistant, not using a command-line tool.

-## Advanced Features

-- **Context Awareness** - Client remembers conversation context
-- **Smart Suggestions** - Proactive recommendations based on task patterns
-- **Batch Operations** - Handle multiple tasks in one command
-- **Natural Language Queries** - "What did I accomplish this week?"
-- **Integration Ready** - Easy to extend with calendar, email, etc.

-## Why This Tutorial Matters

-This tutorial shows you how to:

-1. **Build Production Systems** - Real database, error handling, logging
-2. **Create Great UX** - Natural language interface that users love
-3. **Integrate Everything** - Tools, resources, and prompts working together
-4. **Handle Complexity** - Task relationships, priorities, projects
-5. **Scale Properly** - Architecture that can grow with requirements

-## Next Steps

-After completing this tutorial, you'll be ready to:
-- Build your own MCP servers for any domain
-- Create interactive clients for better user experience
-- Integrate MCP systems into larger applications
-- Design natural language interfaces for technical systems

-Let's get started! 🚀